Galbitang (Korean Short Rib Soup)

 - Option 1.
 If you want to serve the soup right away (if you don’t mind the fat): add the thin slices of radish, minced garlic, and let it cook until the radish pieces are soft and tender (use Saute mode if using an instant pot), about 2-3 minutes.
 Meanwhile, soak Korean glass noodles in hot water for 10 minutes and drain.
 Add the drained noodles and simmer, about 1-2 minutes.
 Season with Korean soup soy sauce and Korean tuna sauce (if using).
 Add salt for more seasoning.

 - Option 2.
-If you prefer a lighter broth without so much fat: let the soup cool down, and chill in the fridge overnight.
+If you prefer a lighter broth with less fat: let the soup cool down, and chill in the fridge overnight.
 The fat in the soup will float to the top and harden.
 Scoop out the fat with a slotted spoon or fat skimmer.
-To get ready to serve, transfer the soup to a soup pot and add the thin radish slices and minced garlic.
+Transfer the soup to a soup pot and add the thin radish slices and minced garlic.
 Cover and reheat the soup over medium heat until radish pieces are soft and tender.
 Meanwhile, soak Korean glass noodles in hot water for 10 minutes and drain.
 Add the soaked noodles and simmer for the last 1-2 minutes.
 Season with Korean soup soy sauce and Korean tuna sauce (if using).
 Add salt for more seasoning.

 Delicious comfort food.
 Thank you!